-We seem to have been born into it, especially those of us growing up in a family of siblings or close cousins.
-Competition, and how we live with those who want the same thing as we do, is part of what forms our identities.
-(Has anyone here ever heard of René Girard?)
+Relationships are wonderful and beautiful!
+But they are also, inevitably, the sources of competition.
+We seem to have been born into competition, especially those of us growing up in a family of siblings or close cousins.
+The philosopher, René Girard, has taught us that competition, and how we live with those who want the same thing as we do, is part of what forms our identities.